keithito/tacotron/README.md

    ```
    python3 eval.py --checkpoint ~/tacotron/logs-tacotron/model.ckpt-185000
    ```
-   Pass the same value for the `--hparams` flag as you did at training time.
+   If you set the `--hparams` flag when training, set the same value here.

 ## Miscellaneous Notes